dashpay/docs/wallets/android/getting-started.rst

 will receive a notification when the transfer occurs, and you can view the confirmation status on the main screen and the balance in the top right corner.
-Dash Wallet for Android considers a transaction spendable after 6 block confirmations have taken place (approx. 15 minutes).
+Dash Wallet for Android considers a transaction spendable after 1 block confirmations has taken place (approx. 2.5 minutes), or 6 block confirmations if you want to generate InstantSend transactions.

 .. image:: img/android-receive1.png
     :width: 160 px